-Post-processing of the AERMOD runs consisted of two steps: 1) interpolation of populated census blocks and monitors from gridded receptors in the CONUS domain and 2) calculation of HAP-specific concentrations.
-For all NATA run groups except the gridded sources, interpolation of concentrations to census blocks and monitors occurred at blocks and monitors from 10 to 50 km from the source in the CONUS domain.
-For the CONUS gridded source types, census blocks and monitors were interpolated 0 to 50 km from the sources.
+Post-processing of the AERMOD runs consisted of two steps: 1) interpolation of populated census blocks and monitors from gridded receptors and 2) calculation of HAP-specific concentrations.
+For all AirToxScreen run groups except the gridded sources, interpolation of concentrations to census blocks and monitors occurred at blocks and monitors from 10 to 50 km from the source in .
+For the gridded source types, census blocks and monitors were interpolated 0 to 50 km from the sources.
 Interpolation was done for each individual facility (point source, airport, CMV shape) or gridded source.
-Note that interpolation was not done for the non-CONUS AERMOD runs, as all census blocks and monitors within 50 km of a source were explicitly modeled.